 We need a federal policy so that this critical support is available to all Americans.
 Dementia care is placing tremendous pressure on our moms, daughters, and sisters.
 The House Ways and Means Committee held a hearing on paid leave on April 21.
 President Biden just put forward the American Families Plan, which calls for the creation of a national paid family and medical leave program.
 We urge swift action.
-The US is the only developed country that does provide paid leave to its citizens, and the White House notes that this is one of the key reason that the US has fallen behind our economic competitors in the number of women participating in the labor force
+The US is the only developed country that doesn't provide paid leave to its citizens, and the White House notes that this is one of the key reason that the US has fallen behind our economic competitors in the number of women participating in the labor force

 Without the ability to take paid leave, too many Americans are faced with an impossible choice.
 If you are forced to choose between taking care of your mother or your job, you will choose your mom.
 Paid family leave gives every American a better opportunity to find a balance between work and caregiving.